Chocolate Chip Pecan Cookies contain two types of chocolate and crunchy pecans to create the best chocolate chip cookies you've ever tasted!

 - 10 ounces chocolate chunks or chopped candy bar (I use Belgian chocolate chunks from Aldi)

-- extra chocolate chips to press into top of cookies optional
+- extra chocolate chiunks to press into top of cookies (optional)

-- Cut slices of cold butter into cubes and place in a mixing bowl.
+- Cut slices of cold butter into cubes and place in a mixing bowl.2 sticks cold butter

 - Cream butter with a mixer until just softened.

 - Add brown sugar and granulated sugar.
-Mix on low speed until creamy.
+Mix on low speed until creamy.1 cup light brown sugar, ½ cup granulated sugar

 - Add vanilla and eggs.
-Mix until just incorporated.
+Mix until just incorporated.1 teaspoon vanilla, 2 large eggs

-- In a separate bowl, whisk flour, cornstarch, baking soda and salt together.
+- In a separate bowl, whisk flour, cornstarch, baking soda and salt together.2 ½ cups all-purpose flour - I use White Lily, 1 teaspoon cornstarch, 1 teaspoon baking soda, 1 teaspoon salt

 - Gradually add dry ingredients to batter in mixer while blending on low speed.